marcotielen/snowloader/README.md

 6. Press the Upload button.
 Snowloader will recognize existing tables and give you the option to append, replace or cancel your operation.

 ### Account dropdown configuration
-Configuration is done using the snowflake_instances.json file.
+Configuration is done using the snowflake_instances.json file, which needs to reside in the same location as the executable.
 This will fill the Account dropdown on the connection tab.
 Please enter a friendly name and the Snowflake account name in json-style.
 An example file is present.

 ### PyInstaller and Snowloader
 You can run PyInstaller to create a compiled version of Snowloader for easy distribution, optionally including the configuration file for the account dropdown.
 Please note that generating a single file output will significantly increase to startup time of the application.
 Alternatively, you can build it without the --onefile parameter and use an installer like InstallForge, which will give better performance.